What Does a Paralegal Do?

-There’s a way to work in the field of law without going to law school.
-Paralegals and legal assistants organize legal documents, gather information about cases and assist lawyers during trials and hearings.
-Their research and organizational skills help lawyers prepare for trial.
+Paralegals, also called legal assistants, organize legal documents, gather information about cases and assist lawyers during trials and hearings.
+Their detailed research and strong organizational skills help attorneys prepare for trial.

-Their skills are needed in all areas of law, from personal injury to corporate law.
-Most work for law firms and some work for government agencies.
+Their skills are needed in all areas of law, from personal injury to corporate law, and many paralegals specialize.
+Most paralegals work for law firms and government agencies.
 The smaller the law office, the more varied a paralegal’s daily routine is likely to be.
-Employment in this job is expected to grow by 10% from 2019 to 2029.
+In bigger offices, paralegals are more likely to specialize.

 - Conduct client interviews